bryansplace/bryansplace.github.io/Untitled.md

 volumes:
   ollama_data:
 ```
+## Ollama

+The standard dockerhub  [ollama image](https://hub.docker.com/r/ollama/ollama) is used without gpu.
+The specific 0.6.3 version is the latest at time of writing.
+No  llm ( Large language model) is included in the image and the specific model 'tinyllama' needs to be pulled in as specified.
+The specific model needs to be the same when gradio requests the response in the chatbot app.py code below.

 ## Chatbot

-In a sub directory named chatbot, we put three files
+In a sub directory named chatbot, there are three files
   1) app.py ; the python code for the interface
   2) requirements.txt ; the required python dependancies
   3) dockerfile ; the instructions to build the chatbot container.